GRADUATE ACADEMIC POLICIES

 The student is responsible for being thoroughly familiar with all policies and procedures as well as the requirements of the degree program.
 This catalog should be consulted regularly.
 Students who have questions about requirements or procedures should consult their adviser or the Graduate School.

 The Graduate School strives to maintain and enforce the highest standards of academic integrity.
 Accordingly, plagiarism and other forms of academic dishonesty are unacceptable and will result in disciplinary action.
 By accepting admission to the Graduate School, a student has also accepted to be governed by the stated regulations of academic conduct, and indicates a willingness to accept disciplinary action, if behavior is deemed to be in violation of those rules or in some way unacceptable or detrimental to Hood College.
-At the time of admission to graduate study, each student must sign a statement indicating his or her understanding of these regulations.
+During the first semester of graduate study, each student must sign a statement indicating his or her understanding of these regulations.
 Professed ignorance of what constitutes academic dishonesty does not excuse violations of these regulations.

 All Hood College graduate students are expected to comply with the following rules of academic conduct.

 - Examinations, Tests and Quizzes.
 During examinations, tests, quizzes, comprehensive examinations or other classroom work, no student shall give or receive aid in any way or form not authorized by the instructor.

 - Papers, Essays, Oral Presentations and Theses.
 Presenting oral or written work that is not the student’s own (except as the instructor specifically approves) is dishonest.
 Any direct statement taken from other sources must be documented.
 Sources of information and of ideas or opinions not the student’s own must be clearly indicated.
 Instructors may prescribe limitations on the sources to be used.